Classroom-Focused Professional Development In Your School

 Attendees discover how to modify their instruction to motivate and reach students with different learning styles.
 By uncovering their own learning and thinking styles, the participants will be able to improve their relationships in the classroom and among the faculty.
 They will also discover new ways to deal with out of esteem behavior.

 Discover how to teach the note-taking and outlining process that lays the foundation for an informational paper.
 Learn how non-fiction conventions factor into the writing process of an informational-based paper and discover strategies to empower students to research and write independently. (includes materials for teachers)

 Creating Greater DOK Questions and Assessments: Half-Day

 Examine how greater DOK (Depth Of Knowledge) questions are constructed, learn to identify the kinds of greater DOK questions, and receive templates that enable you to quickly and easily create these kinds of questions for your classroom.
-Discover how these kinds of questions mirror the multiple-choice items on the NJSLA and other assessments.
-(Suitable for LA, science and history teachers.) (includes materials for teachers)
+Discover how these kinds of questions mirror the multiple-choice items on the NJSLA and other assessments (Suitable for LA, science and history teachers.) (includes materials for teachers)

 K – 2 Teaching Strategies: Half-Day

 Examine multi-tiered lessons and powerful reading and writing strategies.
 These master lessons begin with a grade-appropriate text and end with writing an essay based on a text-based claim.
 The workshop shows teachers how to prepare students for the rigors of 3rd grade standards and requirements for making and proving claims with text-based evidence. (includes materials for teachers)

 Social Awareness: Instilling Social Awareness into Current Curriculums Full Day

 Participants learn how to seamlessly incorporate social awareness activities and lessons into existing curriculums.
 The benefits of social and emotional learning (SEL) are examined and discussed.